Mental Health Problems

 Is there something wrong with me?

-Life in contemporary times is full of challenges and difficulties which almost everybody is going to face at some point or another.
+Life in contemporary times is full of challenges and difficulties which almost everybody is likely to face at some time or another.

 The medical model of mental health problems